 8. In a cup, mix together your chosen coagulant with 1 cup water and stir until dissolved.

 9. Quickly rinse out the cooking pot and put it back on the stove.
 Transfer the soy milk to the pot, and cook it over low heat, stirring continuously with a wooden spatula.
-When the of the soy milk is between 150 to 155 degrees Fahrenheit, remove the pot from the heat.
+When the the soy milk is between 150 to 155 degrees Fahrenheit, remove the pot from the heat.

 10. Add half of the coagulant mixture to the soy milk, stirring with a spatula in a whirlpool pattern.
 After stirring vigorously 5 or 6 times, bring spoon to a halt upright in the soy milk and wait until all turbulence ceases.
 Then add the remaining coagulant mixture, and this time stir gently in a figure eight pattern.
 When you notice that the soy milk is beginning to coagulate, cover the pot and let it sit for 15 minutes.